standard-procedure/llm_prompts/code_review.md

 Make sure that the specs all pass, using `bundle exec rspec`.

 If there are any failures, check if it looks like an easy fix.
 If so, correct the code, commit and run the specs again.
-However, if it looks like a complex fix, or it is not resolved in three or four iterations, stop and ask for help.
+However, if it looks like a complex fix, or it is not resolved in one or two attempts, stop and ask for help.

 ### Evaluations